cloudflare/cloudflare-docs/content/fundamentals/setup/manage-members/_index.md

 # Account members

-On any Cloudflare account, you can collaborate by adding members to your account and assigning them access via (one or many) policies.
+On any Cloudflare account, you can collaborate by adding members to your account and assigning them access via one or several policies.

-Every policy has 3 parts: The actor, the role, and the scope.
-The pages below will go into depth on how to configure policies to ensure you can assign only the access needed to your account members.
+Every policy has 3 parts: the actor, the role, and the scope.

+Refer to the resources below to configure policies to ensure that you can assign only the necessary access permissions to your account members.

 ## Resources